harrisonlab/AMF-strawberry_RNA-seq/README.md

 ```

 ### Transcript quality filter
+The assemblies are going to produce a lot of contigs/transcripts.
+The idea of this section is to find the set of "best" transcripts.

 Something like tr2aacds pipeline?

 derep_fragments (should) removes all exact fragments, but takes hours to run. cluster_fast by contrast uses a heuristic method for determining if a sequence matches, or not - and takes only minutes to run on a 100meg file.